-Cost & Funding 🏈
+Cost & Funding

-- The current cost estimate is between \$5 and \$7.5 billion, with the likely cost being \$6 billion.
-This cost estimate reflects the current and endorsed components of the Modified LPA and accounts for inflation, cost escalation risks, and current market conditions. - One portion of federal funding was awarded through a \$600 million MEGA grant. - ▶ Washington State has committed \$1 billion through the 2022 Move Ahead Washington package. - Oregon has committed \$1 billion through House Bill 5005 in 2023. - ► Having all non-federal matching funds in place demonstrates regional commitment and increases competitiveness in federal grant applications. - ▶ Tolling may begin as soon as early 2026.
-However, the program will conduct multiple studies to analyze various toll scenarios, discounts, and exemptions including consideration of a low-income toll program, to inform toll rate recommendations.
+- This cost estimate accounts for inflation, cost escalation risks, and current market conditions. - Washington State has committed \$1 billion through the 2022 Move Ahead Washington package. - Oregon has committed \$1 billion through House Bill 5005 in 2023. - Having all non-federal matching funds in place demonstrates regional commitment and increases competitiveness in federal grant applications. - The program is pursuing approximately \$2.5 billion in federal grants.
+One portion of federal funding was awarded through a \$600 million MEGA grant. - Tolling may being as soon as early 2026.
+The program will conduct studies to analyze toll scenarios, discounts, and exemptions including consideration of a low-income toll program, to inform toll rate recommendations.
 The Oregon and Washington Transportation Commissions will set toll rates.